NicosNicolaou16/TextToSpeechSetup/README.md

 # Text To Speech Setup

-For this project is the setup for the Text To Speech.
+This project shows the setup for the Text To Speech.

 Target SDK version: 34 <br />
 Minimum SDK version: 27 <br />